-As stated above, supply chain outreach is required to identify the upstream sources of origin of tin, tantalum, tungsten and gold.
+As stated above, supply chain outreach is required to identify the upstream sources of origin of tin, tantalum, tungsten, and gold.
 Following the industry standard process, 3M sent CMRTs to its in-scope Tier 1 suppliers, who were expected to follow this process until the SOR sources were identified.
-In 2022, 3M received 91% response rate from its suppliers as a result of outreach efforts and will continue to work with the remaining suppliers to obtain alignment with future requests.
+In 2023, 3M achieved an 90% response rate from its suppliers as a result of outreach efforts and will continue to work with the remaining suppliers to obtain alignment with future requests.